vannut/statamic-weather-addon/README.md

 # Weather

-This addon delivers a simple way to add a weatherforecast to you Rad Statamic Website.
+This addon delivers a simple way to add a weatherforecast to your Rad Statamic Website.

 > This is still a very early work in progress!
 Find something broken or missing: make an issue!